Slack vs Discord: Everything You Need to Know

 Discord’s interface

-Conveniently, you can also see all the active video and voice calls on the server and join them with ease.
+Conveniently, you can also see all the active video and voice calls on the server and easily join them.

 However, all your DMs fall under a completely different menu, independent of the server.
 This means your conversations will be a bit all over the place, making it difficult to navigate multiple “workspaces”.